 Learn the History

-Explore the forts at Crown Point and Ticonderoga and learn how America changed the course of world history forever.
-Built by the French and British militaries in the 18th century, these strongholds were critical posts during the French and Indian War and the American Revolution.
+Explore the forts at Crown Point and Ticonderoga and learn how America was born and changed the course of world history forever.
+Built by the French and British militaries in the 18th century, these strongholds were critical posts during the French and Indian War, as well as the American Revolution.

 Visit a Museum